Medically reviewed on Oct 4, 2018

 Lenvatinib is used to treat progressive, differentiated thyroid cancer that can no longer be treated with radioactive iodine and has already spread to different parts of the body.
+Lenvatinib is used in combination with everolimus to treat advanced kidney cancer in patients who have received other treatments.
 It interferes with the growth of cancer cells, which are eventually destroyed by the body.
 Lenvatinib is an antineoplastic (cancer) medicine.

 Before Using lenvatinib

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For lenvatinib, the following should be considered: